CATcher-org/catcher-org.github.io/ug/index.md

 # Welcome to the CATcher user guide

-CATcher is a desktop application for Crowd-sourced Anonymous Testing software.
+CATcher is a desktop application for Crowd-sourced Anonymous Testing of software.
 It uses GitHub as the backend for hosting bug reports.

 <div class="clearfix">
   <p>